-As was the case with speaking, grammar occurred to be complex and, hence, troublesome for the students involved in writing activities.
-80% of the subjects had a strong claim that their students committed grammar mistakes on a number of occasions.
+Fig. 4.17.
+Language mistakes committed by the subjects' students in writing takes on a number of occasions.
 These constituted word order inadequacies, and a multitude of wrong tense cases.
 11% of the respondents, as can be seen below (Figure 4.17), raised the issue of their students' spelling mistakes, punctuation problems in particular.